-5.1.4 General Bait Design Options
+General Bait Design Options

--b, --bait Bait length: This is the length of desired baits, and will be used for bait design cover target regions.
+-b,bait Bait length : This is the length of desired baits, and will be used for bait design as well as the sliding window width for target region discovery [default=80] -w,win_shift Sliding window shift distance : Shift distance for sliding window used to discover target regions.
 Generally, there should not be a reason to alter this.
-If target discovery (step 2) is taking a very long time, adjusting this may make it faster although it could result in more targets failing filtering [default=1]
+If target discovery (step 2) is taking a very long time, adjusting this may make it faster although it could result in more targets failing filtering [default=1] -v,var_max Maximum SNPs per bait : Maximum allowable variants allowed in a bait sequence.

--w, --win\shift Sliding window shift distance: Shift distance for sliding window used to dissequence.
 These can be expanded in the final output as each possible non-ambiguous bait sequence for synthesis.
-Use this when there are not enough conserved regions to capture enough loci for your design. [default=0]

--v, --var\max Maximum SNPs per bait: Maximum allowable variants allowed in a bait

--n, --numN

-Maximum Ns per bait: Maximum allowable ambiguous (N) bases allowed per bait.
-This could be increased when there are too many poor quality bases in your alignment to design a sufficient number of probes, although keep in mind this will affect the specificity of your resulting probes. [default=0]
+Use this when there are not enough conserved regions to capture enough loci for your design. [default=0] -n,numN Maximum Ns per bait : Maximum allowable ambiguous (N) bases allowed per bait.
+This could be increased when there are too many poor quality bases in your alignment to design a sufficient number of probes, although keep in mind this will affect the specificity of your resulting probes. [default=0] -g,numG Maximum gaps per bait : Maximum allowable gap characters allowed per bait.

--g, --numG

-Maximum gaps per bait: Maximum allowable gap characters allowed per bait.
 If dealing with alignments containing many indels, it might be desirable to allow a small number per bait sequence.
 These can be expanded in the final output using the -x,-expand option, which will expand gap characters as A, G, T, C, and absent. [default=0]

-5.1.5 Target Region Options
+Target Region Options